 After talking to a few newspapers, I found that they were focused on the fearsome spectacle of murderous rage.
 They were uninterested in reporting my concern about stigma against non-violent people who are single, lonely, inexperienced, anxious, autistic or awkward.
 Journalists kept asking me how I felt, but I had a complicated tangle of feelings, not the visceral upset that people expected.
 So I turned down media interviews for a few days, exhausted from my despair.

 Everyone told me that I bear no responsibility for the violence or how my ideas were warped.
 But I wondered what I could have done differently back in the 1990s, if I had better understood feminism and masculinity, psychology and how to run a support group.
 I wondered what I could do now.

 The next morning I woke up and decided to do something constructive.
 The world still needs awareness, research and support about dating difficulties.
-I drafted some strategies, got ideas from friends, set up the first version of this website, and started the Love Not Anger project.
+I drafted some strategies, got ideas from friends, set up the first version of this website, and started the Love Not Anger project in April 2018.

 In 2019, I had the time and energy to conduct a survey about dating difficulties, with a report of stories and statistics from 713 people.
 Without academic backing, this cannot be published in a peer-reviewed journal.
 So far I have found little academic interest in researching the loneliness of inexperienced people, nor have I found non-profits or grants to support this work.
 Because I am not a psychologist, I am not equipped to research or help people resolve dating difficulties.